Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Introduction

 \section{Introduction}

-Interconnected and nested systems are ubiquitous in control applications , but they may be challenging to analyse and control.
-If interconnected systems are composed by subsystems operating on multiple time scales \cite{chow1982timescalesint}, then each time scale can be studied independently, substituting dynamics of faster time scales by algebraic equations \cite{tikhonov1952systems}.
+Interconnected and nested systems are ubiquitous in control applications , but they may be challenging to analyse and design.
+If interconnected systems are composed by subsystems operating on multiple time scales \cite{chow1982timescalesint} \saverio{and a normal hyperbolicity condition holds \cite{kuehn2015multiple}}, then each time scale can be studied independently, substituting dynamics of faster time scales by algebraic equations \cite{tikhonov1952systems}.
 Such systems appear in engineering applications like power systems \cite{peponides1982singular, subotic2019lyapunov}, biological systems \cite{muratori1992foodchain}, motion control \cite{tavasoli2007motion2timescale}, electrical drives \cite{mezouar2007elecdrive2timesca}, etc. In that context, time-scale separation arguments, like singular perturbation analysis \cite{kokotovic1976singpertoverview, kokotovic1999singular}, allow to certify when the stability guarantees derived in each separate time scale are preserved in the interconnected system.
 Standard singular perturbation considers only two time scales \cite{khalil2002nonlinear}, although it can be extended to multiple ones \cite{grammel2004nonlinear, kuehn2015multiple,subotic2019lyapunov}.